Food Science and Human Nutrition (FSHN)

 FSHN 652 Information Research Skills (1) Examines the use of libraries and information technology for scholarly investigation in support of scientific research; provides experience utilizing and critically evaluating a variety of print and electronic sources in basic and applied sciences.
 Pre: consent.
 (Cross-listed as ANSC 652, NREM 652, and TPSS 652)

 FSHN 657 Grant Writing for Graduate Students (1) Combined lecture/discussion on grants and grant writing.
 Designed to introduce graduate students to grants and grant proposal writing through lectures, class discussion, writing assignments, and peer review.
 Open to CTAHR graduate students only; others with consent.
-(Fall only) (Cross-listed as ANSC 657 and TPSS 657)
+(Cross-listed as ANSC 657 and TPSS 657)

 FSHN 668 Advanced Topics in Clinical Nutrition (2) Advanced topics in nutrition assessment, diagnosis, and interventions of patients with specialized clinical conditions.
 Students will further their knowledge in clinical research methods through case study presentations and evidence-based review.
 Repeatable one time.
 Pre: 389 and 467; or instructor consent.